kateyj/ava-xmcloud-starter-kit/README.md

 # What's in this Starter Kit?

 Global styling starter
 - text styles
 - color variables
 - breakpoints
 - grid support for Sitecore XM Cloud
 - styles for Sitecore XM Cloud Pages Editor
 - Button styles
 - Link styles

-Basic components:
+Basic components (to come):
 - Card
 - Hero (contains an H1 and should only be one per page)
 - Banner (does NOT contain an H1, and can be used throughout pages)
 - Video Player
 - Audio Player
 - Carousel
 - Breadcrumbs

 Sitecore Out of the Box components:
 - CDP Page View
 - Column Splitter
 - Container
 - Content Block
 - Image
 - Link List
 - Navigation
 - Page Content
 - Partial Design Dynamic Placeholder
 - Promo
 - Rich Text
 - Row Splitter
 - Title

 Page Templates:
 	- App